 If your business operates on a project-to-project basis, you know that every client is different and no two projects will turn out exactly the same.
 Often, you can’t predict when something will go over budget.

 “Every project seems to have [an extra] cost that was never anticipated,” added James Ontra, CEO of presentation management company Shufflrr.

 For this reason, Ontra advised budgeting slightly above your anticipated line-item costs, no matter what, so that if you do go over, you’ll be prepared.

 Many businesses go through busy and slow periods over the course of the year.
-If your company has an “off season,” you’ll need to account for your expenses during that time.
-Cho also suggested using your slower periods to plan for your next sales boom.
+If your company has an off-season, you’ll need to account for your expenses during that time.
+Paul Cho, chief operating officer of Purpose Financial, suggested using your slower periods to plan for your next sales boom.

 “There is much to be learned from your sales cycles,” he said.
 “Use your downtime to ramp up your marketing efforts while preventing profit generation from screeching to a halt.
 To keep your company thriving and the revenue coming in, you will have to identify how to market to your customers in new and creative ways.”